JohnO30/NSSec_Assessment_E-Portfolio/README.md

 - **Libraries:** cryptography, hashlib, pefile, yara-python, wapiti3, ollama, requests, socket
 - **Tools:** Wapiti, Ollama, Process Monitor
 - **Environments:** Jupyter Notebooks, Windows

+AI Declaration: I acknowledge the use of AI tools in this portfolio.
+ChatGPT(OpenAI,2025) and Grammarly(Grammarly Inc,2025) were used to assist in grammar and structure improvements.
+ChatGPT was also used for debugging.
+ChatGPT was accessed in November/December 2025 with the prompts:

+"Explain to me how I can structure this better?"
+" Why have I got this error message and how do I fix it?"

+References: OpenAI (2025) ChatGPT [Generative AI model].
+Available at: https://chat.openai.com/ (Accessed: November/December 2025).

+Grammarly Inc. (2025) Grammarly [AI grammar checking tool].
+Available at: https://www.grammarly.com/ (Accessed: November/December 2025).

 ## Contact